BrennanP01/360-gloriousKenobis/README.md

 Credit to [Open Source Initiative](opensource.org/licenses/MIT) for the standard contents of an
 	MIT License.

+Credit to Rich Goluszka for the base code of the validator that he shared with the rest of the class, including the checking packages and main validator.

-All other code is the original work of the author and may be used in accordance with the
+All other code is the original work of the authors and may be used in accordance with the
 	specifications laid out in the LICENSE file.

 BUILD / EXECUTE / DEPENDENCY